JKU-ICG/vis_project_template/README.md

 jupyter lab
 ```

-Jupyter should open a new tab with url http://localhost:8888/ and display the tutorial files.
+Jupyter should now open a new tab with url http://localhost:8888/ and display the project files.